 In CDN billing, 1 Gbps = 1000 Mbps, 1 Mbps = 1000 Kbps, and 1 Kbps = 1000 bps.

 Yes.
 CDN only charges for downstream, not upstream traffic.

 Since CDN essentially accelerates content delivery, it cannot identify whether a request is malicious.
 Therefore, it cannot process malicious requests and avoid generating traffic during the attack.
 In order to avoid excessive losses caused by malicious requests, after your domain name is attacked and the bandwidth exceeds 10 Gbps, you can submit a ticket to lodge an appeal, and Tencent Cloud CDN will refund the charges for the portion of the bandwidth exceeding 10 Gbps.

-CDN offers two billing methods: bill-by-bandwidth and bill-by-traffic.
+CDN offers two billing methods: bill-by-bandwidth and bill-by-traffic (default).
 Both methods are pay-as-you-go on a daily billing cycle.
-Payment for total consumption generated between 00:00:00–23:59:59 on the current date will be deducted the next day.
+Payment for total consumption generated between 00:00:00–23:59:59 on the current date will be deducted before 18:00 next day.
 For more information on how to choose an appropriate billing method, please see Billing Instruction.

-CDN is billed on a pay-as-you-go basis.
-The charge for total consumption generated on the current date is billed and deducted on the next day:
+CDN is billed on a postpaid basis.
+The charge for total consumption generated on the current day is billed and deducted on the next day.

-Bill-by-bandwidth is a billing mode based on peak bandwidth use.
+Bill-by-Bandwidth is a billing method based on peak bandwidth use.

 Suppose a customer's billing officially started on January 1 and the contracted price is P USD/Mbps/month.

-Assuming that there are 14 valid days in January, the billable bandwidth for all the 14 valid days has 14 * 288 statistical points, the highest 5% points are removed, so Max95 is the highest one in the remaining statistical points, which is the billable bandwidth, and the fees for January is: Max95 * P * 14 / 31.
+Suppose there are 14 valid days in January, and the billable bandwidth for all 14 valid days has 14 * 288 statistical points.
+The highest 5% statistical points are removed so that Max95 is the highest point in the remaining statistical points, which is the billable bandwidth.
+The fee for January is: Max95 * P * 14 / 31.